 FIGURE 5.
 Impulse responses of a 1% negative RR shock on national banks $(\epsilon{\tau,t}^n = -0.01)$ for macroeconomic variables.
 Black solid lines: no switching costs $(\gamma = 0)$; red dotted lines: infinite switching costs $(\gamma = +\infty)$.
 The horizontal axes show the quarters after the impact period of the shock.
 The horizontal axes show the quarters after the impact period of the shock.
 The units on the vertical axes are percentage-point deviations from the steady state levels for banks' bankruptcy ratios.
-The units on the vertical axes are percent deviations from the steady state levels for other variables.
+The units on the vertical axes are percentage provides are percentage and the vertical axes are percentage.

 FIGURE 6.
 Impulse responses of a 1% negative RR shock on national banks $(\epsilon{\tau,t}^n = -0.01)$ for financial variables.
 Black solid lines: no switching costs $(\gamma = 0)$; red dotted lines: infinite switching costs $(\gamma = +\infty)$.
 The horizontal axes show the quarters after the impact period of the shock.
 The units on the vertical axes are percentage-point deviations from the steady state levels for firms' default ratios, firms' debt ratios and firm liquidation cost to output ratio.
-The units on the vertical axes are percent deviations from the steady state levels for other variables.
+The units on the vertical axes are percentage axes are percent deviations from the steady state levels for firms on the vertical axes are percent deviations from the steady state levels for the units on the vertical axes are percent deviations from the steady state levels for other variables.